Español

 Moving out of California?

-Note: For people currently receiving Unemployment Benefits, or are enrolled in a federal program in California, deactivating your account could affect your benefits.
+Note: If you are currently collecting unemployment, or are enrolled in a federal program in California, deactivating your account could affect your benefits.

-The Bureau of Labor Statistics collects national labor market information.
-Information such as employment projections, unemployment rates, wages by area and occupation, and consumer information can be found on their website among other employment tools and data.
+The Bureau of Labor Statistics collects national labor market data.
+Their website provides information on employment projections, unemployment rates, wages by area and occupation, and consumer resources.

 Other Job-Related Information

-The California Department of Industrial Relations is responsible for all labor law issues, including the following:
+Contact the California Department of Industrial Relations.
+They are responsible for all labor law topics, including:

 Contact the Civil Rights Department for help with workplace discrimination complaints.